Luis Garcia Player Props: Nationals vs. Rockies

 Luis Garcia At The Plate

-- Garcia has 12 doubles, four triples, five home runs and 20 walks while hitting .269.
+- Garcia is batting .266 with 12 doubles, four triples, five home runs and 20 walks.

-- He ranks 47th in batting average, 119th in on base percentage, and 129th in slugging among qualifying hitters in MLB play.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.